Giant Panda: Profile and Information

 • A growing minority of brown and white giant pandas can be found between the traditional black and white ones in the Qinling Mountains in China’s Shaanxi Province.

-• Giant pandas use a series of calls to communicate, with 11 distinct giant panda noises recorded.
+• Giant pandas communicate with a series of calls, with 11 distinct giant panda noises recorded.

 Leave a Reply